Home / World Top Cities

 Infrastructure

-Trolleybuses supplement buses on the STB system network, which operates 15 trolleybus lines , measuring 164.1 km of routes on a 73.2 km network.
+Trolleybuses supplement buses on the STB system network, which operates 15 trolleybus lines, measuring 164.1 km of routes on a 73.2 km network.
 During the 1990s, the fleet was updated with modern trolleybuses manufactured by Ikarus, in light blue and yellow livery, which have acoustic station announcements and digital display screens.
 These trolleybuses now make up the majority of the fleet.
 In early 2007, 100 wheelchair-accessible Irisbus Citelis trolleybuses were introduced on routes 61, 62, 69, 70, 86, 90, 91 and 92.
 Two distinct, non-interconnected networks exist in Bucharest, the main network and a relatively small Southern network in Berceni.
-Each of the two networks have their own separate trolleybus depots and are not connected in any way, in 1987 being separated after the opening of M2 metro line.
+Each of the two networks has its own separate trolleybus depots and is not connected in any way, in 1987 it was separated after the opening of the M2 metro line.
 The trolleybus network is currently being overhauled or expanded — a goal is to eventually unite the two networks.

-The city's municipal road network is centred on a series of high-capacity boulevards , which generally radiate out from the city centre to the outskirts and are arranged in geographical axes .
+The city's municipal road network is centred on a series of high-capacity boulevards, which generally radiate out from the city centre to the outskirts and are arranged in geographical axes.
 The principal and thus most congested boulevards are Calea Victoriei, Bulevardul Unirii and Șoseaua Mihai Bravu, which is the longest in Bucharest and forms a sort of semicircle around the northeastern part of the old district.
-The pothole problem is notorious enough to have inspired a song by the band Taxi with a chorus «Cratere ca-n Bucureşti, nici pe luna nu gaseşti!» .
-However, in recent years, there has been a comprehensive effort on behalf of the City Hall to boost improvement of road infrastructure, mainly by resurfacing and widening roads, and repairing footpaths.
-Faulty urban planning will likely lead to an increase in traffic and parking problems, since new housing areas are built with houses and apartment buildings literally squeezed into existing small grid roads, a problem commonly identified in the «suburbs» of the city.
+The pothole problem is notorious enough to have inspired a song by the band Taxi with the chorus «Cratere ca-n Bucureşti, nici pe luna nu gaseşti!».
+However, in recent years, there has been a comprehensive effort on behalf of the City Hall to boost the improvement of road infrastructure, mainly by resurfacing and widening roads and repairing footpaths.
+Faulty urban planning will likely lead to an increase in traffic and parking problems since new housing areas are built with houses and apartment buildings literally squeezed into existing small grid roads, a problem commonly identified in the «suburbs» of the city.
 Bucharest is one of the principal junctions of Romania's national road network, which links the city to all of Romania's major cities as well as to neighbouring countries such as Hungary, Bulgaria and Ukraine.
-Romania's three motorways currently in operation, the A1, the A2 which links the capital with the country's ports and seaside resorts on the Black Sea and the A3.
+Romania's three motorways are currently in operation, the A1, the A2 which links the capital with the country's ports and seaside resorts on the Black Sea and the A3.

-Modern shopping malls such as the Unirea Shopping Centre, Bucharest Mall, Plaza Romania, and City Mall emerged on pre-existent structures of former hunger circuses.
+Modern shopping malls such as the Unirea Shopping Centre, Bucharest Mall, Plaza Romania, and City Mall emerged on pre-existing structures of former hunger circuses.
 Another example is the conversion of a large utilitarian construction in Centrul Civic into a Marriott Hotel.
-This process was accelerated after 2000, when the city underwent a property boom, and many Communist-era buildings in the city centre became prime real estate due to their location.
+This process was accelerated after 2000 when the city underwent a property boom, and many Communist-era buildings in the city centre became prime real estate due to their location.
 Many Communist-era apartment blocks have also been refurbished to improve urban appearance.
-The newest contribution to Bucharest's architecture took place after the fall of Communism, particularly after 2000, when the city went through a period of urban renewal – and architectural revitalization – on the back of Romania's economic growth.
-Buildings from this time are mostly made of glass and steel, and often have more than 10 storeys.
-Examples include shopping malls , office buildings, bank headquarters, etc.
+The newest contribution to Bucharest's architecture took place after the fall of Communism, particularly after 2000, when the city went through a period of urban renewal – and architectural revitalisation – on the back of Romania's economic growth.
+Buildings from this time are mostly made of glass and steel and often have more than 10 storeys.
+Examples include shopping malls, office buildings, bank headquarters, etc.

 During the last ten years, several high rise office buildings were built, particularly in the northern and eastern parts of the city.